A luge is a one or two person toboggan.

 A luge course is made of concrete covered with ice, and has many steeply banked curves.
 The luge can reach speeds of up to 130 kilometres per hour during a race.

-Competitors wear tight clothing, a helmet with a visor, and gloves, which have small spikes in the palms.
+Competitors wear tight clothing, a helmet with a visor, and gloves that have small spikes in the palms.

 Luge at the Winter Olympics